We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 They can come in and they can get, and they don't need to get your phone for this, by the way.

-Uh remember all of the allegations.
+Remember all of the allegations.

-Government trying to find out everything, government trying to force you out of your car, government doing this.
+Government trying to force you out of your car.

 Yeah, so people had some legitimate concerns.

-This Levinson guy basically has written here that everything you heard about this yesterday in regards to it being some sort of secret nefarious way to get you in trouble is not at all what's going on here.
+This Levinson guy basically has written here that everything you heard about this yesterday in regards to it being some sort of secret, nefarious way to get you in trouble is not at all what's going on here.

 But if you don't like this, turn it off.